Skip to content

 method str

-The fitting method to use.
-Options are 'projgrad', 'nonlinear', 'projsubgrad', or 'neldermead'.
+The fitting algorithm to use.
+Options are 'projgrad', 'nonlinear', or 'neldermead'.
 Default is 'projgrad'.

 'projgrad'